 Ok, so my latest project around the house – I wanted to add some cool, industrial style metal numbers to my living room decor to update the look a bit, and give it some edge.
 Those cool zinc metal numbers and letters Anthropologie sells are great, but I figured I should be able to do something similar for a lot less.
-So here it is, call it what you want, my version of DIY decorative metal numbers (or letters) with a vintage industrial edge… and we can kinda, sorta call it an Anthropologie hack.
+So here it is, call it what you want, my version of DIY cool metal numbers (or letters) with a vintage industrial edge… and we can kinda, sorta call it an Anthropologie hack.
 Hey, they are similar!
-(Yea, those cool canvas photos are a project coming next week!
-So easy!)
+Or maybe more of a Hobby Lobby metal numbers dupe.
+Either way!
+Update : If I had to go back and do this project again, I would rub even more chalk dust onto all the edges!

 - Paper Mache Numbers or Letters (I got mine at Hobby Lobby for $1.75 on sale.)